codatio/codat-docs/docs/sync-for-expenses/sync-process/syncing-expenses.md

 ---
 title: "Syncing expenses"
+description: "Syncing expense-transaction datasets to your customers accounting software"
 ---

+import Tabs from "@theme/Tabs";
+import TabItem from "@theme/TabItem";

 Once you have pushed data to Codat and created datasets you can then initiate the sync process.